-- Physician assistants, Podiatrists, Dentists, Clinical psychologists, Clinical social workers, Optometrists, Nurse practitioners, Nurse midwives, Chiropractors - Health care providers from whom state approved group and HMO health plans will accept certification of a serious health condition to substantiate a claim for benefits

-- Foreign health care providers in above stated areas who are authorized to practice in that country and who are performing within the scope of the laws - Christian Science practitioners listed with First Church of Christian Scientists in Boston, MA.
+- Physician assistants, Podiatrists, Dentists, Clinical psychologists, Clinical social workers, Optometrists, Nurse practitioners, Nurse midwives, Chiropractors (limited to treatment consisting of manual manipulation of the spine to correct a subluxation as demonstrated by X-ray to exist) - Health care providers from whom state approved group health plans will accept certification of a serious health condition to substantiate a claim for benefits - Foreign health care providers in above stated areas who are authorized to practice in that country and who are performing within the scope of the laws - Christian Science practitioners listed with First Church of Christian Scientists in Boston, MA.

-(Note: In this situation, the employee cannot object to an agency requirement to obtain a second or third certification other than a Christian Science practitioner.)
+(Note: In this situation, the employee cannot object to an agency requirement to obtain a second or third certification.
+For employees or family members receiving treatment through a Christian Science practitioner, an employee may not object to any requirement that the employee or family member submit to an examination (though not treatment) to obtain a second or third opinion)